lform/lwind/readme.md

 - `font-header` - The main header font
 - `font-accent` - Usually used for small text items in a utility context, eg blog post dates

-#### Font scaling
+#### Font Scaling

-The font-scaling system uses Modular Scale instead of Tailwind's default
+The typography system uses a modular scale for token definitions and fluid modular scale utilities for responsive type.

 - Base is `16px` with `1.125x` scaling
-- The scale included with Lwind goes from `-3` to `12`
+- The scale included with Lwind goes from `-3` to `13`
+- Fixed-size utilities (`text-ms-*`) map directly to pixel values from the scale
+- Fluid utilities (`text-fms-*`) use `clamp()` to scale smoothly between viewport sizes — these are used by header and accent classes at positive scale steps
-- Below are the scales, or you refer to the [font scale reference](https://www.modularscale.com/?16&px&1.125) for the full list:
+- Refer to the [font scale reference](https://www.modularscale.com/?16&px&1.125) for the full list.

+##### Font Size Utilities

   - `-text-ms-3` = 11px
   - `-text-ms-2` = 12px